 In the same way that social media is dominated by Facebook, the world of the search engine is almost entirely dominated by Google.
 Content creators have long been aware of the importance of sticking to Google’s guidelines and employing only white hat techniques to avoid any negative impact.
 However, Bing, Baidu and Yahoo still account for a reasonable percentage of the world’s market and continue to support searches from different regions and platforms across the globe.
 Understanding your target audience and how they are searching will continue to play an important role in SEO during the coming year.
 And don’t forget the importance of YouTube.
 Although generally considered as more of a social network and video hosting platform, many believe YouTube comes a close second to Google in the search engine market as well.

 In summary, 2018 will be another busy year for digital marketers looking for ways to enhance their SEO.
 Leveraging existing opportunities like schema markup, featured snippets and local marketing will go hand-in-hand with exploring new ways to take advantage of emerging trends like voice search and AI.
-Whilst we don’t envisage any significant deaths of existing methods, the shift away from link building, single keywords and building primarily for desktop will produce stronger SEO results.
+Whilst we don’t envisage any significant deaths of existing methods, the shift away from link building, single keywords and building primarily for the desktop will produce stronger SEO results.
 In order to adapt to this changing environment, our final piece of advice is to always keep on top of Google’s Webmaster Guidelines and don’t forget to check out their YouTube channel.

-If you want to know more about how to stay ahead in 2018 or need more practical support, then contact us today on 0121 222 5757 or at firstname.lastname@example.org.
+If you want to know more about how to stay ahead in 2018 or need more practical support, then contact us today on 0121 222 5757 or at [email protected].
 Our team of experts at Opace can assess your digital marketing goals and help you to establish an SEO strategy tailored to your business and marketing objectives.
 Even if you have a digital marketing team in-house, we offer an SEO consulting service to measure the effectiveness of your digital marketing strategy with an unbiased view and we can help to coach your team on all matters related to SEO.

-Hopefully, our SEO predictions will help you and your business gain valuable insight on the changing landscape of SEO over the next year and we hope that 2018 will be a great year for your business!
+Hopefully, our SEO predictions will help you and your business gain valuable insight into the changing landscape of SEO over the next year and we hope that 2018 will be a great year for your business!

 Featured image via Pixabay.